audaciaconsulting/Audacia.Auth/openiddict/README.md

    - This must include adding scopes to the configuration so that they are registered in the database; this is an `OpenIdConnectScope` object that has
 - [ ] Set some claim types in ASP.NET Core Identity setup (see [here](#aspnet-core-identity-configuration))
 - [ ] If a custom profile service and/or additional claims provider are required, implement using the information [here](#adding-additional-claims-to-tokens)
+- [ ] Generate a certificate to encrypt tokens (this is in addition to the certificate which should already be present to sign tokens)
+- [ ] Modify your deployment pipeline to seed the database with the necessary OpenIddict configuration (see [here](#seeding-clients-and-scopes-in-the-database))

 ## Configuration in appsettings.json

 The `Audacia.Auth.OpenIddict` library uses a configuration object of type `OpenIdConnectConfig` (defined in the `Audacia.Auth.OpenIddict.Common.Configuration` namespace).

 If you are adding authentication to a new project, the easiest way to provide this object is by defining it in the appsettings.json file (example below).
 However if you are replacing IdentityServer4 in an existing project then it is generally simpler to leave the configuration file as-is and to convert from the existing structure to `OpenIdConnectConfig` in code.
+If you are seeding configuration data in your deployment pipeline, as described [here](#seeding-clients-and-scopes-in-the-database), then you will need to provide an implementation of `IOpenIdConnectConfigMapper` which should contain the conversion code.

 ```json
 {